-This page lets you specify rules to block tickets based on the sender, subject, or matching phrases in the body of the ticket.
-There are three tabs to list each type of blocking, with buttons to remove each entry.
+This page lets you specify rules to block tickets based on the sender, subject, or matching phrases in the ticket's body.
+There are three tabs to list each blocking, with buttons to remove each entry.

 Adding a New Spam Control

-To add a new spam control filter, simply use the fields at the top of the page to select the type of filter and what value it should look for matches for, then click Add New Spam Control.
+TAdda new spam control filter, use the fields at the top of the page to select the type of filter and what value it should look for matches for, then click Add New Spam Control.